SonarSource/sonar-kotlin/README.md

 Then you need to build Ktor project:

     cd its/sources/kotlin/ktor

-    ./gradlew assemble
+Follow the instructions to [build the project](https://github.com/ktorio/ktor/blob/main/CONTRIBUTING.md#building-the-project) and go back to the project root directory.

-Go back to the project root directory.
 Then build and run the Integration Tests using the `its` property:

     ./gradlew build -Pits --info --console=plain --no-daemon